Pseudo-rotations vs. Rotations: Introduction and main results

 The first key fact we need is that for a pseudo-rotation $\varphi=\varphi_H$ the two spectra agree up to a factor and a shift:

 where \emph{const} depends on $H$.
 Thus by adding a constant to $H$ we can ensure that

 When $\varphi_H$ is a rotation and $H$ is a quadratic form, this is the condition that $\sum a_i=0$.
-Let us denote the points labelled by $0,\ldots, n$ in $\cCSI(\varphi)$ by $\Delta_0,\ldots,\Delta_n$.
+Let us denote the points labeled by $0,\ldots, n$ in $\cCSI(\varphi)$ by $\Delta_0,\ldots,\Delta_n$.
 One can show that $\sum \Delta_i=0$ when $\varphi$ is a true rotation; see Lemma \ref{lemma:new_sum}.
 In general, let us call a pseudo-rotation meeting this requirement \emph{balanced}; see Definition \ref{def:balanced}.
+This is a condition on the fixed-point data or, to be more precise, on the mean indices of the one-periodic orbits of $\varphi$.
 It was conjectured in \cite{GK} that every pseudo-rotation is balanced.
-In Section \ref{sec:PR} we prove this conjecture for strongly non-degenerate pseudo-rotations of $\CP^2$:
+In Section \ref{sec:PR} we prove this conjecture for strongly non-degenerate pseudo-rotations of $\CP^2$ which are not ghost pseudo-rotations:

-\begin{Theorem} Every strongly non-degenerate pseudo-rotation of $\CP^2$ is balanced and all its fixed points are elliptic. \end{Theorem}
+\begin{Theorem} Let $\varphi$ be a strongly non-degenerate pseudo-rotation of $\CP^2$.
+Then all fixed points of $\varphi$ are elliptic and, unless it is a ghost pseudo-rotation in the sense of Definition \ref{def:ghost}, $\varphi$ is balanced. \end{Theorem}

+To define ghost pseudo-rotations $\varphi$ of $\CP^2$, consider the first Krein type eigenvalues of the linearization $D\varphi$ at its three fixed points; see Section \ref{sec:index} or \cite{Ab,SZ,Lo} for the definition.
+We will assume that $\varphi$ is strongly non-degenerate and therefore these eigenvalues are unit complex numbers (not equal to 1) by Theorem \ref{thm:balanced-4D-intro}.
+Thus to each of the three fixed points we have associated a pair of unit complex numbers which we will call \emph{Floquet multipliers}.
+By definition, $\varphi$ is a ghost pseudo-rotation when its Floquet multipliers satisfy certain very restrictive constraints: